A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Results

-We fit for the binary mass ratio $q=M_{\rm giant}/M_{\rm comp}$, orbital inclination ($i$), and the radius of the giant ($R_{\rm giant}$).
-We simultaneously perform trial fits to the KELT and \textit{TESS} light curves using the Nelder-Mead simplex optimization routine \citep{Lagarias1998}.
-The parameters from the trial fit were then used to initialize a MCMC sampler with 16 walkers, which was then run for 2000 iterations using the \verb"emcee" \citep{Foreman-Mackey2013} solver in \verb"PHOEBE 2.3".
+The corner plot of the posterior samples for $q$, $i$, $R_{\rm giant}$ and $T_{\rm eff, giant}$ are shown in Figure \ref{corner} and the results of the best-fitting \verb"PHOEBE" model are listed in Table \ref{tab:params}.
 The errors in the parameters were derived from the MCMC chains.
-The corner plot of the posterior samples are shown in Figure \ref{corner} and the results of the best-fitting \verb"PHOEBE" model are listed in Table \ref{tab:params}.
 Our model is a good fit to the KELT $R_K$-band and \textit{TESS} $T$-band light curves, shown in Figure \ref{lcs}.
-The \verb"PHOEBE" model indicates that the orbital inclination of V723 Mon is nearly edge on ($87.0^{+0.9}_{-1.0}$~deg).
-The semi-major axis of the binary is $a_{\rm orb}\sin i =a_{\rm giant}\sin i+ a_{\rm c}\sin i =100.3\pm1.5~R_{\odot}$.
-The radius derived from the \verb"PHOEBE" model ($23.6\pm1.0~R_\odot$) agrees well with those obtained from the SED fits and the MIST evolutionary models in $\S$\ref{section:giant}.
+The \verb"PHOEBE" model indicates that the orbital inclination of V723 Mon is nearly edge on ($87.0^\circ{}^{+1.7^{\circ}}_{-1.4^{\circ}} $).
+The semi-major axis of the binary is $a_{\rm orb}\sin i =a_{\rm giant}\sin i+ a_{\rm c}\sin i =102.7\pm1.3~R_{\odot}$.
+The radius derived from the \verb"PHOEBE" model ($24.9\pm0.7~R_\odot$) agrees well with those obtained from the SED fits and the MIST evolutionary models in $\S$\ref{section:giant}.